-Welcome to the website for Garfield Township that is located in Kalkaska County.
+Welcome to the website for Garfield Township, located in Kalkaska County.

 Garfield Township, Kalkaska County, consists of 3 ranges and it is the largest township in lower Michigan.
 Of the approximate 67,600 acres of land in the township, 50,890 acres belong to the state of Michigan.